Tainted-Fool/mydotfiles/.github/README.md

 - The second line creates an alias for `git` as `dit`
 - The last line hides untracked files

-Now we can checkout the repo to acquire the neccessary files
+Now we can checkout the repo to acquire the necessary files

 ```PowerShell
 dit checkout